readium/architecture/streamer/parser/a11y-metadata-parsing.md

 ### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `dcterms:conformsTo`.
+The array is created from the `meta` elements whose `name` attribute has the value `dcterms:conformsTo` and `content` attribute has a value matching any well-known accessibility profile.
 The value of their `content` attribute is pushed to the array.

 ### EPUB 3.X

-The array is created from the `link` elements whose `property` attribute has the value `dcterms:conformsTo`.
+The array is created from the `link` elements whose `rel` attribute has the value `dcterms:conformsTo` and `href` attribute is matching any well-known accessibility profile.
 The value of their `href` attribute is pushed to the array.

 ## AccessibilityFeature